A Simple Algorithm for Consistent Query Answering under Primary Keys: Tractable self-join-free queries

 \AP Given a set $X$ of variables of $q$ and a sequence $A_1 \dots A_n$ of "atoms" of $q$, we say that $X~A_1 \dots A_n$ is a ""$\Gamma$-derivation"" from $X$ to $A_n$ in $q$ if for each $ 1 \leq i\leq n$ we have that

 \AP If $X = \vars(A_0)$, for some "atom" $A_0$ of $q$, we say that the "$\Gamma$-derivation" is from $A_0$ to $A_n$, and write it as $A_0 A_1 \dots A_n$.
 We say that an "atom" $A'$ is ""$\Gamma$-determined"" by the "atom" $A$ if there exists a "$\Gamma$-derivation" from $A$ to $A'$.
 Moreover, $A$ and $A'$ are ""mutually $\Gamma$-determined"" if $A'$ is $\Gamma$-determined by $A$ and $A$ is $\Gamma$-determined by $A'$.
-This is an equivalence relation among "atoms". \AP A set $S$ of "atoms" of $q$ is called ""stable"" if each pair of "facts" of $S$ are "mutually $\Gamma$-determined".
+This is an equivalence relation among "atoms". \AP A set $S$ of "atoms" of $q$ is called ""stable"" if every two distinct "facts" of $S$ are "mutually $\Gamma$-determined".
 Note that if an "atom" $A$ is in a "stable set" $S$ then $S$ need not contain all the "atoms" that are "mutually $\Gamma$-determined" by $A$.
-So a partition of the atoms of into stable sets is a subset of the partition induced by "$\Gamma$-determinacy".
-Notice also that if two atoms $A$ and $B$ are in a stable set $S$, we do not require that $S$ contains the atoms witnessing their mutual determinacy.
+So a partition of the atoms of $q$ into "stable sets" is a refinement of the partition induced by "mutual $\Gamma$-determinacy".
+Notice also that if two atoms $A$ and $B$ are in a "stable set" $S$, we do not require that $S$ contains the atoms witnessing their mutual determinacy.
 As usual, we will omit $\Gamma$ when it is clear from the context.